ldn-softdev/jtc/User Guide.md

 "John"
 bash $
 ```
+> One subtle but crucial difference between _recursive_ `<..>` and _non-recursive_ `>..<` searches:
+> \- the former starts a recursive search from a currently walked/selected element itself, i.e., if a currently selected JSON is `"pi"`,
+then this walk-path still matches: `<pi><pi><pi><pi>` and so on.
+For the latter case the _non-recursive_ search performs matching
+strictly among currently walked JSON iterable's children

 ### Addressing parents
-One of the charming features of `jtc` is the ability to address parents (any ancestors up till the root) of the found JSON nodes.
+One of the charming features of `jtc` is the ability to address parents (any ancestors up till the root) off the found JSON nodes.
-Typically, addressing parents would be requierd after search lexemes (but can occur anywhere in the walk-path).
+Typically, addressing parents would be requierd after search lexemes (but may occur anywhere in the walk-path).
 Parents can
 be addressed using notation `[-n]`.
 This feature allows building queries that answer quite complex queries.

 Let's dump all the names from the `Directory` whose records have a `home` phone entry: